OlenaBolokhonova/team_project_2/README_Project2.md

 In summary, while the dataset's authenticity limited its use for drawing real marketing insights, the methods we applied are directly transferable to real-world scenarios.
 These techniques are essential for analyzing customer data, uncovering trends, and guiding strategic decisions in the retail sector.

-## Part 2: Visualization and Comparative Analysis

-## 1. Overview of Findings from Part 1

-In Part 1 of our project, we conducted an initial exploration of the dataset, which raised concerns about its authenticity.
-This led us to investigate further to determine whether the data was real or generated.
-Our deeper analysis revealed several indicators suggesting that the dataset might indeed be generated.
-Specifically, we found minimal significant differences in purchase amounts across various demographic segments such as age, gender, and seasonality—patterns that typically exhibit more variability in real-world data.
-Additionally, the data was already cleaned and contained no missing values, which is unusual for real-world datasets.
-The absence of references to surveys, sampling methods, or any data collection process further reinforced our suspicion.

-Despite these limitations, our project successfully demonstrated several methods that could be applied in real-world scenarios.
-Linear regressions and grouping techniques were instrumental in identifying potential relationships between variables, while bar charts provided clear and effective visualizations during our exploratory analysis.
-We also implemented a classification model using K-Nearest Neighbors (KNN), which performed well with an accuracy of 83%.
-This indicated that, with a well-prepared dataset, such models could be powerful tools for predicting customer behavior and guiding marketing strategies.

 ### Data Visualization Guide
 ### 2. Main Goals and Objectives of Visualization (What are the main goals and objectives of our visualization project?)